NEZNAMY/TAB/.github/wiki/how_to_use_minecraft_components.md

 TAB (currently?) does not have any built-in way to convert text input into shadow color field.
 However, you can use [MiniMessage](#minimessage) for that.
 TAB will properly read this value from adventure components and convert it further into Minecraft components.

 # Object components (1.21.9+)
-> [!NOTE]
-> This is a draft for future versions - MC 1.21.9+ and TAB 5.3.0+.

 A new component of "object" type was added into the game in 1.21.9.
 It currently has 2 implementations described below.

-> [!WARNING]
-> In order to use these, you will need to disable MiniMessage support, because object components were not added to MiniMessage yet.
-Even when they are added, TAB will require and update to read them from adventure.
-To disable MiniMessage support, set:
-> ```
-> components:
->   minimessage-support: false
-> ```
-> in **config.yml**.

-> [!WARNING]
-> The syntax for object components is just temporary and will change in the future to match MiniMessage (once they add it) to avoid confusing users / adding conversion from TAB syntax to MiniMessage syntax even for these.
-> Expect the syntax to break in a future TAB update.
-For now, use the existing syntax for prototyping and testing.

 ## Atlas sprite
 This type allows you to display any item or block.
 The syntax is